-- (b) Termination for Cause.
+- (a) Voluntary Resignation.
+If you voluntarily elect to terminate your employment with the Company (other than under the circumstances described in Section 3(c) or 3(d) below), you shall not be entitled to any separation benefits. - (b) Termination for Cause.
 If the Company or its successor terminates your employment for Cause (as defined below), then you shall not be entitled to receive any separation benefits. - (c) Termination for Death or Disability.
-If your employment with the Company is terminated by reason of death or disability, then, as a severance benefit, the Company shall continue to pay one-twelfth (1/12th) of your Base Salary for a period of three (3) months, in accordance with the Company's normal payroll schedule and policy in effect from time to time.
-For purposes of this section, "Disability" shall mean your inability to perform your duties under this Agreement because you have become permanently disabled within the meaning of any policy of disability income insurance covering employees of the Company then in force.
+If your employment with the Company is terminated by reason of death or Disability, then, as a severance benefit, the Company shall continue to pay one-twelfth (1/12th) of your Base Salary for a period of six (6) months, in accordance with the Company's normal payroll schedule and policy in effect from time to time.
+For purposes of this section, "Disability" shall mean: your inability to perform your duties under this Agreement because you have become permanently disabled within the meaning of any policy of disability income insurance covering employees of the Company then in force.
 In the event the Company has no policy of disability income insurance covering employees of the Company in force when you become disabled, the term "Disability" shall mean your inability to perform your duties under this Agreement by reason of any incapacity, physical or mental, which the Board, based upon medical advice or an opinion provided by a licensed physician acceptable to the Board, determines to have incapacitated you from satisfactorily performing all of your usual services for the Company for a period of at least ninety (90) days during any twelve (12) month period (whether or not consecutive) and is expected to continue to incapacitate you thereafter, not including any time during which you were on medical leave required by federal or state law.
 Based upon such medical advice or opinion, the determination of the Board shall be final and binding and the date such determination is made shall be the date of such Disability for purposes of this Agreement. - (d) Involuntary Termination; Termination for Good Reason.
-Subject to the provisions of Section 5 hereof, if either (i) your employment is terminated by the Company other than for Cause, or (ii) you voluntarily terminate your employment with the Company for Good Reason (as defined below), in either case, then, as a severance benefit, the Company shall continue to pay you an amount equal to one-twelfth (1/12th) of your Base Salary for without duplication, the following time period: (A) three (3) months, if and to the extent that your employment is terminated within twelve (12) months following the Effective Date; or (B) six (6) months, if and to the extent that your employment is terminated more than twelve (12) months following the Effective Date.
+Subject to the provisions of Section 6 hereof, if either (i) your employment is terminated by the Company other than for Cause, or (ii) you voluntarily terminate your employment with the Company for Good Reason (as defined below), in either case, then, as a severance benefit, the Company shall continue to pay you an amount equal to one-twelfth (1/12th) of your Base Salary for twelve (12) months.
 Payment of amounts set forth in this Section 3(d) shall be paid to you monthly, in accordance with the Company's normal payroll schedule and policy in effect from time to time. - (e) Certain Definitions.
 For purposes of this Agreement, the following terms shall have the following meanings: - (i) "Cause" shall mean any of the following: (i) acts of moral turpitude, fraud or dishonesty that involve the assets of the Company, its customers, suppliers or affiliates; (ii) the conviction of, or a pleading of guilty or nolo contendere to, a felony other than involving a traffic related infraction; (iii) use of narcotics, liquor or illicit drugs in a manner that has had a detrimental effect on the performance of your duties; (iv) willfully and repeatedly neglecting your duties to the Company; (v) engaging in any conduct which, after an investigation by a neutral third party, is determined to be discriminatory or harassing toward other Company employees; or (vi) engaging in any conduct which breaches a material provision of this Agreement or the Inventions Agreement (as defined below).